Heating oil explained

 How much does a litre of heating oil cost?

-The average price per litre for kerosene was around 52p in January 2019* – higher than at the same time in 2018, when it was 48p, and in January 2017, when it was 43p.
+The average price per litre for kerosene was around 49p in April 2019* – lower than at the same time in 2018, when it was 52p, but higher than in April 2017, when it was 43p.

 Are heating oil prices going up?

-The average price for heating oil in January 2019 is up 8% on the same time the year before.
-When compared with January 2017, it’s up 21%.
+The average price for heating oil in April 2019 is down 6% on the same time the year before.
+But when compared with April 2017, it’s up 14%.

-But this doesn't necessarily mean that prices are going to continue to rise.
-The price in October 2017 was 3p cheaper than in January 2017.
+But this doesn't necessarily mean that prices are going to continue to fall through 2019.
+The price rose in October in each of the last three years.

 Compare heating oil prices